The Trinity College London Certificate in

 Two of the course assignments require you to make contact with ESOL learners, either to work with them on the Learner Profile assignment (Module 4) or to teach observed lessons (Modules 5 and 6).

 The Learner Profile assignment requires you to spend two one-hour sessions and one two-hour session with a learner, either online or face-to-face, to deliver an interview, language tests and to teach a 1-1 lesson.

 In addition, the Teaching Practice element of the course requires you to teach at least 6 hours of lessons with groups of ESOL learners at two different levels of study.
 This is a valuable opportunity for you to make contact with real English language learners, and organise some online or face-to-face teaching with them.
-This is something that you should organise ahead of time, and you will be provided with guidance into how to achieve this.
-If necessary, Language Point can provide assistance with this.

 Please ensure that you have this important aspect of the course organised before you start Modules 4, 5 and 6, as completion of the related assignments will not be possible if this is not possible at that time.